Meet Superintendent Christi Barrett, Ph.D.

 Dr. Christi Barrett

-In 2016, Dr. Barrett became the first female Superintendent for the Hemet Unified School District (HUSD), serving approximately 21,000 students in 28 schools.
+In 2016, Dr. Barrett became the first female Superintendent for the Hemet Unified School District (HUSD), serving approximately 22,000 students in 28 schools.
 Since then, Dr. Barrett has been named Superintendent of the Year two times.
 In 2019, the Western Riverside Association of School Managers, a regional charter of the Association of California School Administrators (ACSA), recognized Dr. Barrett as the 2019 Superintendent of the Year.
 In 2021, Dr. Barrett was selected by ACSA Region 19 as the 2021 Superintendent of the Year and recognized by Claremont Graduate University with an Urban Leadership Alumni Achievement Award.
+This year, Dr. Barrett was once again recognized by ACSA Region 19 and awarded the 2023 Superintendent of the Year Award.
 HUSD is very proud that Dr. Barrett is recognized throughout the region and state for her dedication to HUSD students, families, and staff.

 Dr. Barrett earned her Bachelor of Arts degree in Liberal Arts in 2000 and her Masters in Special Education in 2003, both from the University of California, Riverside.
 In 2019, she completed her Doctoral program at Claremont Graduate University from the School of Educational Studies in the Urban Leadership program.
 Dr. Barrett has 19 years of educational experience and before her current role has served as both a regular and special education teacher, principal, and assistant superintendent.